SuperOfficeDocs/superoffice-docs/docs/api/services/agents/index.md

 }
 ```

-In the example above, we have create an instance of the `IContactAgent` with use of the `GetContactAgent` method exposed by the `AgentFactory` class.
+In the example above, we have created an instance of the `IContactAgent` with use of the `GetContactAgent` method exposed by the `AgentFactory` class.
 Next, we use the created implementation of the `IContactAgent` to retrieve the `ContactEntity` as shown below.

 ```csharp
 ContactEntity newConEnt = newConAgt.GetContactEntity(5);